 Information on product cost, including interest rate and total cost of credit, was not consistently provided by loan officers

-- Only 69% of loan officers provided information about interest rates without being prompted (98% provided it to shoppers who asked)
+- Only 69 percent of loan officers provided information about interest rates without being prompted (98 percent provided it to shoppers who asked)

-- Of those loan officers to who did provide the interest rate, 67% failed to explain it in detail to shoppers, including how it is calculated
+- Of those loan officers to who did provide the interest rate, 67 percent failed to explain it in detail to shoppers, including how it is calculated

 - Only half of eligible mystery shoppers were informed of the total cost of credit

 Inexperienced borrowers received less information than experienced shoppers, suggesting particular challenges for protecting consumers with limited formal financial sector experience, or less education.

 - On average, loan officers disclosed 3.58 non-interest fees to experienced shoppers, compared to 2.97 non-interest fees to inexperienced shoppers

 - 68 percent of experienced shoppers were given information on total cost of credit, compared to 12 percent of inexperienced shoppers